codesandbox/codesandbox-client/packages/homepage/content/docs/7-environment.md

 ---
 title: 'Environment'
 authors: ['Saeris']
-description: 'CodeSandbox uses different execution environments based on what type of Template you use.'
+description: 'CodeSandbox uses different execution environments based on the contents of a sandbox.'
 ---

 ## What is an Environment?